If you’ve ever had an overdue payment before, you’ve seen a dunning letter. They are also known as dunning notices.

 A dunning letter shouldn’t act as the first correspondence you’ve sent to your clients who have outstanding balances.
 By this time in their financial journey, they should’ve received multiple payment reminders about their account status as it aged.

-After all, sending reminders regarding their balance with you before their due date lowers their chances of delinquency by 33%.
+After all, sending reminders regarding their balance with you before their payment term ends lowers their chances of delinquency by 33%.
 But that still leaves a 66% chance that your clients won’t pay you on time.

 Dunning letters go out in stages, based on how many days have passed since the due date…